OperationSpark/draw-face/README.md

 # Draw a Face

-Both here and in your Khan Academy homework this week you will be working with something called *Processing.js*.
-Normally javascript isn't about drawing circles and lines, *Processing.js* however adds in that ability.
+Both here and in your Khan Academy homework you are working with something called *Processing.js*.
+Normally javascript isn't about drawing circles and lines, *Processing.js* adds in that ability.

 Here are some commands you learned about in homework